ynotstartups/notes/notes/cheat-sheet-bash.md

 The best tip is to start reading the manual page by use `man` with a program name, such `man ls`.

-In vim, you can even use `K` on any bash program to open the manual page, trying pressing K here -> ls.
+In vim, I can use `K` on any bash program to open the manual page, trying pressing K here -> ls.

 ## Variables